-"Restorative Practices" refer to whole-school, relational approaches to building school climate and addressing student behavior that fosters belonging over exclusion, social engagement over control, and meaningful accountability over punishment.
-They the encourages members of the school community to be constantly present, attending to needs as they arise.
-They the exercises their ability to be dynamic rather than static in a their responsegiven responses.
-Restorative approaches also begin with proactive structures to build positive relationships and communication and create a space for people to express themselves-their strengths, assets, responsibilities, and also their vulnerabilities.
-Restorative processes and programs shall not remove from a school- or lessen to any degree its responsibility under Vermont law and policy to investigate, call out, name, and discipline behaviors that violate the Agency's "Policy for the Prevention of Harassment, Hazing and Bullying" (HHB) and Federal Title IX.
+"Restorative Practices" refer to the whole-school, relational approaches to building school climate and addressing student behavior that fosters belonging over exclusion, social engagement over control, and meaningful accountability over punishment.
+It encourages members of the school community to be constantly present, attending to needs as they arise.
+It exercises their ability to be dynamic rather than static in their responses.
+Restorative approaches also begin with proactive structures to build positive relationships and communication and create a space for people to express themselves-their strengths, assets, responsibilities, and also their vulnerability.